Do you know if the eggs you're eating are healthy?

 Shape: The yolk should be a firm round shape, strong and keeps its shape when you poke it.
 The yolk should have with a nice convex uprightness to it.
 If the egg yolk is not this shape or easily bursts then she’s a dud!

-Healthy eggs typically contain:
+For the record healthy eggs typically contain:

 1/3 less cholesterol